unboundedsystems/node-graceful/README.md

      its better to use the built in `exit` event as it catches all events that induce process exit.
 - `listener(done, event, signal)` - listener function
     - `done` - callback that should be called once all exiting tasks were completed
-    - `event` - if an event was provided by the process it will be attach as second argument else null
+    - `event` - if an event was provided by the process it will be provided as second argument else undefined
-    - `signal` - the signal that triggered the exit.example: 'SIGTERM' **note: Promise can be returned instead of calling `done`
+    - `signal` - the signal that triggered the exit.example: 'SIGTERM'

+    **note: Promise can be returned instead of calling `done`
 - `deadly` - (options) boolean indicating weather this should be considered a process ending event. e.g. should `exit` event should be called due to this event. default: false.